aviadra/Cloud-profiler/README.md

 ## Digital Ocean
 Digital Ocean's implementation of VPC is such that there isn't a way to set tags on it (that I have seen).
 Other then that the tags are the same as for AWS.
 On DO, you set a tag by adding to the instance.
 The format to be used is: "tag_name: value".

+For example:

-For example `iTerm_bastion_use: "yes"`
+`iTerm_bastion_use: "yes"`

 TODO!!!

 # iTerm setup